efabless/caravel_user_project/verilog/dv/README.md

 ### Logic Analyzer Test 1

 * This test is meant to verify that we can use the logic analyzer to monitor and write signals in the user project from the management SoC.
-Firstly, the firmware configures the upper 16 pads as outputs from the managent SoC, applies the configuration by initiating the serial transfer on the shift register, and writes a value on the pads to indicate the end of pad configuration and the start of the test.
+Firstly, the firmware configures the upper 16 of the first 32 GPIO pads as outputs from the managent SoC, applies the configuration by initiating the serial transfer on the shift register, and writes a value on the pads to indicate the end of pad configuration and the start of the test.

 	```c
 	reg_mprj_io_31 = GPIO_MODE_MGMT_STD_OUTPUT;